pelias/geonames/README.md

 [![Build Status](https://travis-ci.org/pelias/geonames.png?branch=master)](https://travis-ci.org/pelias/geonames)
 [![Greenkeeper badge](https://badges.greenkeeper.io/pelias/geonames.svg)](https://greenkeeper.io/)

-`pelias-geonames` comes with a command-line tool to make it easier to download/parse and import country data in to Pelias.

 This Node.js package imports data from [Geonames](http://geonames.org/) into [Pelias](http://pelias.io).
 It includes utilities for downloading and cleaning up the data before import.